-We have a separate blog for how to price a decorating job which you’ll find useful when working out the quote.
-There’s also a book by Pete Wilkinson called Fast and Flawless Pricing which is available online and well worth checking out.
+We have a separate blog fon how to price a decorating job which you’ll find useful when working out the quote.
+There’s also a book by Pete Wilkinson called Fast and Flawless Pricing and Business for Decorators, which is available online, and well worth checking out.
 This book will help put you in the correct mindset to make profit from each job.

 Quotes should be detailed and name products as you go.
 Try to get them back to your client as soon as you can.
 Oh, and attach some terms and conditions too!!
 These not only make you look professional, but also cover you.

 I thought I’d mention this quickly.
 As a professional painter and decorator you will want to stick to trade paints and you’ll be entitled to a trade discount at many decorating centres.
 The big three are Johnstone’s, Dulux and Crown, however there are loads of independent merchants too.
 You should set up a trade account with more than one store, this way the paint suppliers will need to be competitive with their pricing structure in order to win your business.
 Paint is getting so expensive nowadays with price increases every few months, so it’s important to negotiate the best rates you can.

 You may also want to check out Tikkurila, who are the new player in town.
 I find their products can be a real talking point.
 If you need a trade paint website, then Paint Shed are well worth a look.
 If you want high end, then WRX Trade paint or Benjamin Moore are perfect for you.

 Other Important Things to Remember When Running a Decorating Business